sgvhak/rover-web/index.md

 Currently using the following URL, until we figure out a domain name.  [http://bit.ly/sgvhak_rover](http://bit.ly/sgvhak_rover)  You can contact us at the following email address: `sgvhakrover at gmail dot com`

+# A Rover's Tour of JPL
+Just for fun, we did a [A Rover's Tour of JPL](https://photos.app.goo.gl/5oCEGBRYethgrxN69), a photo story of special JPL tour for Achille's rover, Raf.
+I'm really proud about how it turned out.

 # March 2024
 It's March 23rd.